home-assistant/brands/README.md

 us to replace placeholder images within an acceptable time frame without losing our cache.

+Image additions and changes may take time to take effect due to caching.
+The cache is fully flushed in each major version of Home Assistant Core.

 ## Image specification

 All images must have the following requirements: